 Comprehensive Male Blood Work Panel:

 - Comprehensive Metabolic Panel.
 The metabolic panel test is a crucial, complete blood test.
 This test acts as an early warning system for severe diseases such as liver disease, kidney disease, and diabetes.
-The metabolic panel test also measures essential electrolytes (sodium, potassium, chloride, and CO2 (carbon dioxide and bicarbonate) and proteins (albumin and total protein).
+The metabolic panel test also measures essential electrolytes (sodium, potassium, chloride, and CO2 (carbon dioxide and bicarbonate) and proteins (albumin and total protein), and blood glucose.

 - IGF-1.
 The IGF-1 test measures the amount of insulin-like growth factor in your blood.
 IGF-1 plays a critical role in controlling the function of human growth hormone.
 This test provides valuable information on your current levels of growth hormone.

 - FSH, LH.
 The Follicle-stimulating hormone (FSH), and the luteinizing hormone (LH) all play a role in the menopause puzzle and the menstrual cycle.
 The LH blood test measures the amount of luteinizing hormone in your blood and is essential to men as well as women for fertility.
+This rest measures the communication between the brain and the testicles and instructs the testicles to manufacture sperm and testosterone.
+These functions must be operating smoothly for you to receive the maximum benefit from testosterone treatment.
 An FSH test is given for the same reasons as the LH test.

 - Estradiol.
 This test is just like it sounds: a measurement of the estradiol levels in your blood.
 Why is this important?
 Because Estradiol is a female sex hormone produced by the ovaries and plays several vital roles in a woman’s internal body processes.
 However, high estradiol levels in a man's body can wreak havoc.
 Excess fat, loss of muscle mass, fatigue, and development of breasts are a few of the unpleasant results of excess estradiol.
 However, it is possible for men to suffer from too little estradiol.
 This test will allow us to maintain a proper balance of this hormone.